 Who Qualifies or is Eligible for the H-1B, H-1B2, and H-1B3 Visas?

-Individuals and families who wish to work temporarily in the US and business owners who want to hire a foreign individual who qualifies as someone with a specialty occupation, as a Department of Defense worker, or as a prominent fashion model may qualify for one of these visa categories.
+Those who are eligible for the H-1B, H-1B2, and H-1B3 Visas include individuals and families who wish to work temporarily in the US and business owners who want to hire a foreign individual who qualifies as someone with a specialty occupation, a Department of Defense worker, or a prominent fashion model.

 H-1B - Specialty Occupations